shader-slang/spec/declarations.md

 The compiler will infer the generic arguments `<int, 3>` from the way that \code{anotherFunction} was applied to a value of type \code{int3}.

-\begin{Note}
-Inference for generic arguments currently only takes the types of value arguments into account.
+Note: Inference for generic arguments currently only takes the types of value arguments into account.
 The expected result type does not currently affect inference.
-\end{Note}

 ### Syntax Details ### {#decl.generic.syntax}